ThomasByr/rust-phoenyx/README.md

 ## Licenses

+Phoenyx is licensed under the GPLv3.
+See [LICENSE](LICENSE) for more details.
+Phoenyx also includes the following components from other open source projects (see [LICENSES folder](LICENSES/) for more) :

+*   [num_traits](https://github.com/rust-num/num-traits) licensed under the Apache version 2.0 License
+*   [piston](https://github.com/PistonDevelopers/piston) licensed under the MIT License

 ## Changelog

 <details>
     <summary> v0.0.1 : getting ready (click here to expand) </summary>

+*   generic numeric subcrate to handle both `f32` and `f64` at the same time
-*   very generic `vector` type to handle mathematical process
+*   very generic `vector` type to handle maths instructions

 </details>